ghostery/adblocker/bench/comparison/overview.md

 On these graphs we observe a plateau for *Adblock Plus*, *Brave* and *Duckduckgo*.
-This can be explained by the fact that these engines implement some form of caching internally, thus having a very fast response time for some requests which were already seen.
-This caching can be implemented on top of any content blocker and does not tell much about the efficiency of each; we can see this as a mean to trade *memory* against *CPU usage*.
+This can be explained by the fact that these engines implement some form of caching internally, thus having a very fast response time for some requests which were already seen (redundancy in requests comes from both common third-parties seen on multiple websites as well as the fact that we load several pages for each domain).
+This caching can be implemented on top of any content blocker and does not tell much about the efficiency of each; we can see this as a means to trade *memory* against *CPU usage*.

 From the previous measurements we see that Ghostery out-performs other libraries in terms of matching speed.
 Without going into too much